The Edelbrock Family

-Thank you for making stories like Keith’s possible.
+Thank you for making stories like Emma’s possible.

 “Before moving to Virginia, we lived in Oklahoma, which is where Charleigh was born, New York, and Texas.
 Charleigh was much younger when we received the first diagnosis of Severe ASD.”